numpy/numpy/doc/source/user/building.rst

 .. deprecated:: 1.20
-  The native libraries on macOS, provided by Accelerate, are not fit for use in NumPy since they have bugs that cause wrong output under easily reproducable conditions.
+  The native libraries on macOS, provided by Accelerate, are not fit for use in NumPy since they have bugs that cause wrong output under easily reproducible conditions.
 If the vendor fixes those bugs, the library could be reinstated, but until then users compiling for themselves should use another linear library or use the built-in (but slower) default, see the next section.